Selected departures from April to September 2019 & April to October 2020

 Prices are per person, based on two people sharing a twin cabin with a limited number of single cabins available on all decks, at the relevant supplement.
 The price includes full board from dinner on your day of arrival until breakfast on your final day minus one lunch; if you choose to travel with us on any of the full day excursions by coach, a packed lunch will be provided.
-Anyone choosing to stay on the ship may of course have lunch in the restaurant; morning/afternoon tea and coffee; all visits and excursions as mentioned in the brochure, airport transfers, coach travel as mentioned, travel to and from port of embarkation and the services of a Riviera Travel Tour Manager.
+Anyone choosing to stay on the ship may of course have lunch in the restaurant; morning/afternoon tea and coffee; all visits and excursions as mentioned in the brochure, airport transfers, coach travel as mentioned, travel to and from port of embarkation and the services of a Riviera Travel Cruise Director and Concierge.

 Please note that on-board Wi-Fi speeds may vary.

 While we include everything you might need in our prices, we never charge for something you might not.
 If you prefer to pre-order your drinks, you can purchase our drinks package which offers a selection of drinks during lunch and dinner.

 Simply relax and when it’s time to dine in the restaurant, take your pick from a range of: draught beer; non-alcoholic beer; soft drinks; juices; red, white and rosé house wines; and wine recommendations from the menu by the glass.

 If you choose not to purchase a drinks package, there is a vast selection of drinks on board each ship available for individual purchase.
 To see an example bar list please see our dining information.